datuloar/mvvm.unity/README.md

 ------------------------------

-### If you don't understand, you can look at the example of usage in the folder `Sample`
+### If you don't understand, and u want more features, you can look at the example of usage in the folder `Sample`